 Both Peter and Jake are also keen supporters of the pub's charity fundraising for Young Lives vs Cancer, helping to raise funds with raffles of Christmas selection boxes and Easter eggs.

-HUNDREDS OF YEARS' HISTORY MAKE THE KINGS HEAD WHAT IT IS TODAY Features from the 17th century preserved in careful refit of Monmouth pub and hotel riginally a 17th-century coaching inn, The Kings Head (Monmouth) first opened as a Wetherspoon pub in September 1998, in this historic grade II listed building.
+HUNDREDS OF YEARS' HISTORY MAKE THE KINGS HEAD WHAT IT IS TODAY riginally a 17th-century coaching inn, The Kings Head (Monmouth) first opened as a Wetherspoon pub in September 1998, in this historic grade II listed building.